LlamaEdge/LlamaEdge/README.md

 The LlamaEdge project makes it easy for you to run LLM inference apps and create OpenAI-compatible API services for the Llama2 series of LLMs locally.

+ ⭐ Like our work?
+Give us a star!

 ## Quick start

 Enhance your onboarding experience and quickly get started with LlamaEdge using the following scripts.